 Calculating the matrix exponential is generally intractable.
-Fortunately, there exists a variety of methods for calculating an approximate matrix exponential (Moler & Van Loan, 2003).
-We chose to utilize the most commonly used method for calculating approximate matrix exponentials, known as the scaling and squaring method (Higham, 2005).
+Fortunately, there exist a variety of methods for calculating an approximate matrix exponential [10].
+We chose to utilize the most commonly used approximation, known as the scaling and squaring method [11].

-The idea behind scaling and squaring is to scale the matrix by a power of two to reduce the norm to order one, and then compute a Padé approximant for the matrix exponential on the scaled matrix.
+The idea behind scaling and squaring is to scale the matrix by a power of two to reduce the norm to order one, and then compute a Padé approximant1 for the matrix exponential on the scaled matrix.
 Repeatedly squaring the resulting matrix undoes the scaling.
-By using the scaling and squaring method to calculate the matrix exponential, calculating the PDF of a phase-type distribution becomes tractable.
-The ability to calculate this PDF becomes important when evaluating the quality of a phase-type approximation for a true distribution.
+By using the scaling and squaring method to calculate the matrix exponential, approximating the PDF of a phase-type distribution becomes tractable.
+The ability to approximate this PDF becomes important when evaluating the quality of a phase-type approximation for a true distribution.

-Work has been done to demonstrate that a phase-type distribution can be directly embedded into a CIM for a CTBN without significantly changing the usage of the CTBN (Nodelman & Horvitz, 2003).
-Essentially, a single row in a CIM can be replaced by entries calculated using the phase-type distribution and the original multinomial distribution defined by the row.
+A phase-type distribution can be embedded directly into a CIM for a CTBN without significantly changing the usage of the CTBN [13].
+A single row in a CIM can be replaced by entries calculated using the phase-type distribution and the original multinomial distribution defined by the row.
 When performing inference over the CTBN, a node is interpreted as being in a particular state if it is currently in any of the phases that have been inserted for the state.
 The underlying mechanics remain unchanged, since phase-type distributions are built using exponential distributions, which adhere to the Markov assumption.